jackievaleri/BioAutoMATED/BioAutoMATED_Installation_Guide.md

 9. To close the notebook, press Ctrl+C in terminal.
 All changes made to files in your current directory are saved to your local machine.

+10. To date, we have tested the manual installation successfully on the following set-ups:
+    * Mac, Intel chip (2.2GHz 6-core Intel Core i7) with 16G memory, running Mojave 10.14
+    * Mac, Intel chip (2.2GHz 6-core Intel Core i7) with 16G memory, running Big Sur 11.7

 ## Troubleshooting: